-Figure 7-12: Existing and Proposed Trails and Urban Greenways in the KATS MPA
+Figure 7-12: Existing and Proposed Trails and Urban Greenway - KATS MPO

 As part of the implementation of the Kankakee County Greenways and Trails Plan, a list of guidelines or criteria based on a "Priority Ranking System" was developed.
 Greenways are ranked one (1) to eight (8), with 1 being a low priority and 8 the highest priority.
 Criteria included for the Greenway priority rankings: